serebrov/serebrov.github.io-hugo/content/posts/2021-09-13-git-update-commit-message.md

 It will open an editor and change the commit message, changes will be applied after saving the file and closing the editor.

-# Advanced: Change Any Commit Message
+# Advanced: Change Any Commit Message or Multiple Commit Messages

 Besides other things, interactive rebase allows editing commit messages: